clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install-beta/bare-metal-install-beta.rst

 Install |CL-ATTR| on bare metal
 ###############################

-These instructions guide you through installation of |CL-ATTR| using a live image, which includes a desktop image installer.
+These instructions guide you through installation of |CL-ATTR| on bare metal using the new installer.

 .. contents:: :local:
    :depth: 1